 Also, among the transferable points programs, I think that Chase Ultimate Rewards points are the most accessible to beginners.
 And, I think that both the Freedom card and the Sapphire Preferred card are great options for getting started.
 I suggested that she start with one or both of those.

-Who should get the 100K offer?
+Who should get

 In a recent comparison between Amex Membership Rewards, Chase Ultimate Rewards, and Citi ThankYou Rewards, I suggested that Amex Membership Rewards were best for those seeking premium international flights (e.g. business or first class).
 Of the three programs, Membership Rewards offers the most transfer partners.
 Of those, a few have great award prices for certain destinations.
 Those awards, though, typically involve at least some fuel surcharges.
 Membership Rewards points, therefore, are also best for those who have the means to pay those surcharges (often several hundred dollars per ticket) or, perhaps, to pay for an Award Booking Service… Or, for those who have the expertise to find ways around paying high fuel surcharges.